juliuseberhard/kicked-top/README.md

 03-2017

-Ein kleines Projekt zur Untersuchung des chaotischen Verhaltens des klassischen gekickten Kreisels.
+Ein kleines Projekt zur Untersuchung des chaotischen Verhaltens eines klassischen gekickten Kreisels.
-Dokumentation mit ausführbarem Code.
+Dokumentation mit ausführbarem Code in `kicked_top.ipynb`.

 A small project studying the chaotic behavior of a classical kicked top.
-Documentation in German and executable code.
+Documentation in German and executable code to be found in `kicked_top.ipynb`.